Brotherly Love (1985 film)

 Brotherly Love is a 1985 American-Canadian television film directed by Jeff Bleckner, written by Ernest Tidyman and starring Judd Hirsch (in a dual role).
 It is based on the 1981 novel of the same name by William D. Blankenship.
 The film is dedicated to the memory of Tidyman, who died a year before the film's premiere.

+Plot

+Affable businessman Ben Ryder and his understanding wife Donna are stalked by his murderous twin brother Harry, who has just been released from a mental hospital but still has a twisted obsession with money and the stock market.

 Production

 The film was shot in Vancouver.